Skip to main content

 Dr. Swift

 Dr. Catriona Swift is trained in laparoscopic, robotic, and endoscopic techniques and offers duodenal switch, gastric bypass, sleeve gastrectomy, revisional bariatric surgery, endoscopic weight loss procedures, and surgical treatment of GERD, hiatal hernia, and achalasia.
+Dr. Swift has extensive experience and qualifications in general surgery, highlighting her commitment to patient care and involvement in specialized surgical programs.

 Surgeons For Bariatric Surgery In Maryland